 Time domain physical models

-Waves which propagate within an instrument's resonant medium (air column, strings, etc.) can be simulated numerically using time domain physical models (McIntyre, et al., 1983}.
-The driving force which initiates wave motion is, as with modal synthesis, accounted for by some form of excitation.
+Waves which propagate within an instrument's resonant medium (e.g., strings, air column,) can be simulated numerically using time domain physical models (McIntyre, et al., 1983).
+The driving force that initiates wave motion is, as with modal synthesis, accounted for by some form of excitation.
 The dimensions of performer control in time domain physical models are mechanical in nature and intuitive for those familiar with the instrument.
-However, if the instrument is one which takes time to learn to play with consistently good tone it will present similar difficulties of control in the model.
+However, if the instrument is one that takes time to learn to play with consistently good tone it will present similar difficulties of control in the model.
 This level of detail is both a blessing and a curse.
 Synthesized transients and timbral nuance can be very convincing, especially in how the result follows a player's gestures, but tone control can be a challenge.

-A "first principles" trumpet algorithm of this sort combines elements functioning as the lips and bore.
+A ‘first principles’ trumpet algorithm of this sort combines elements functioning as the lips and bore.
 The following description, specific to the trumpet, can be modified to model other instruments which are also capable of self-sustained mechanical oscillations.
-The lips part of the circuit represents the active, driving component which is powered by air pressure delivered from the lungs and manipulated by the cheeks and tongue.
+The lips part of the circuit represents the active, driving component that is powered by air pressure delivered from the lungs and manipulated by the cheeks and tongue.
 This initiates waves traveling in the trumpet bore.
-The length of the air column, manipulated by the valves, governs the resulting pitch and is directly related to the round trip time of a recirculating wave in the bore.
-Simple delay lines which return their output back to their input are used for this part of the circuit.
+The length of the air column, manipulated by the valves, governs the resulting pitch and is directly related to the round-trip time of a recirculating wave in the bore.
+Simple delay lines that return their output back to their input are used for this part of the circuit.
 As the wave reflects up and down the bore, some energy is emitted at the bell end.
-There are other losses as well and these are modeled with filters.
-See (Moorer, 1979) for more on filtered delay loops.
+There are other losses as well and these are modeled with filters (see further, Moorer, 1979).
 The entire model consists of a feedback loop in which the lips and air column interact.
-Each explosion of the lips emits a new pressure "push" into the bore and the timing of when that happens is governed by the returning (delayed) wave pressure from the previous push.
+Each explosion of the lips emits a new pressure ‘push’ into the bore and the timing of when that happens is governed by the returning (delayed) wave pressure from the previous push.

-A keyboard trumpet physical model can be designed in two ways: either with chromatic tube lengths (which is simpler and has a different length for each key, but is not physically accurate) or with seven lengths (for the sake of realism).
+A keyboard trumpet physical model can be designed in two ways: either with chromatic tube lengths (which is simpler and has a different length for each key, but is not a true replica) or with seven lengths (for the sake of realism).
 The latter, valved version has the advantage of being able to render sonic effects resulting from the dynamics of overblowing.
-Doing so dictates inclusion of a pitch-to-valve table which maps from the desired pitch to one of the seven possible tube lengths.
-Trumpeters manipulate the tension of their lips to select pitches at overtones which are supported by the (harmonically-related) resonant modes of the tube.
-The given fundamental frequency of the overtone series will correspond to one of seven possible frequencies which are set by the seven possible valve combinations.
-Tensioning the lips as they "buzz" changes their natural frequency and when that coincides with an overtone resonance of the bore a stable tone is produced.
+Doing so dictates inclusion of a pitch-to-valve table that maps from the desired pitch to one of the seven possible tube lengths.
+Trumpeters manipulate the tension of their lips to select pitches at overtones that are supported by the (harmonically-related) resonant modes of the tube.
+The given fundamental frequency of the overtone series will correspond to one of seven possible frequencies that are set by the seven possible valve combinations.
+Tensioning the lips as they ‘buzz’ changes their natural frequency and when that coincides with an overtone resonance of the bore a stable tone is produced.
 The most basic model of the lips simply uses another sharply resonant filter with its own characteristic frequency that selects the overtone.
 The resonance frequency of the lips filter is tuned to the pitch selected by the keyboard.
 Key velocity can be mapped to an ADSR envelope for mouth pressure.

-The state of the physical model at a given instant is described by
+The state of the physical model at a given instant is described by:

-mouth pressure (driven by the lungs)
+mouth pressure (driven by the lungs);

-bore pressure returning to the lips (from the wave propagating in the waveguide)
+bore pressure returning to the lips (from the wave propagating in the waveguide); and

-differential pressure (which is mouth pressure minus returning bore pressure)
+differential pressure (which is mouth pressure minus returning bore pressure).